Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 That footage had hardly begun to circulate when he returned home in quiet triumph, his grief still heavy on him, but at least he had done something with it.
 He had a victory to take the worst of its thorns and barbs away.

-He took a few days “off,” as much as he could.
+He took a few days "off," as much as he could.
 There was a gap in his schedule between the liberation and his favor for Arthur Sartori, and he used it as an opportunity to relax a little: a few visits to the Commune, some time spent on his farm.
 He even spent one afternoon joining a road repair crew as they gave the northern isthmus highway a much-needed and long overdue resurfacing, because Daar’s idea of relaxing fun was anybody else’s idea of back-breaking labor.

 Naydra could see how healing it was for him.
 By the evening of the fifth day, when it came time to perform that favor for Sartori, he was more or less back to himself.

-“From one battlefield to another…” he mused, as he considered his reflection in a tailoring mirror.
+"From one battlefield to another…" he mused, as he considered his reflection in a tailoring mirror.
 Naydra had inserted a small joke there by picking out a Human-style tuxedo for one of the suggested outfits.
-“Why do I gotta wear *this?* I look better in a Highmountain kilt, y’know…”
+"Why do I gotta wear *this?* I look better in a Highmountain kilt, y’know…"

 Naydra gave him a sly ear-flick.
-“I think the bow tie suits you.”
+"I think the bow tie suits you."
 She wasn’t lying, of course...but her reasoning wasn’t *entirely* innocent.
 After all, his neck was so incredibly thick, they’d needed to tailor one just for him...and they still didn’t have a collar to go with it.

 Daar was more focused on discomfort.
-“Izzat what they’re called?” he said as he pulled at it to loosen it a bit, which was just enough to break the bow.
-“Looks like a depressed butterfly landed on my throat.
+"Izzat what they’re called?" he said as he pulled at it to loosen it a bit, which was just enough to break the bow.
+"Looks like a depressed butterfly landed on my throat.
 An’ I *still* look better in a kilt!
-Shows off m’legs!”
+Shows off m’legs!"

 And in a welcome sign of his improving mood, he showed off the goods for her, as was his eminently predictable way.
 And she had to admit...he wasn’t wrong *at all,* oh no...

-“Fine, fine.
-The kilt it is.”
+"Fine, fine.
+The kilt it is."
 Naydra gestured, and the assistants swept away all the rejected outfits and left them alone.
-“Fortunately, it’s formal wear among Humans too.”
+"Fortunately, it’s formal wear among Humans too."

-“Yeah!
-Highland’s people wear ‘em!”
+"Yeah!
+Highland’s people wear ‘em!"

-“How is he?”
+"How is he?"

-“Doin’ better.
-Don’t blame him ‘fer bein’ shook up, though.”
+"Doin’ better.
+Don’t blame him ‘fer bein’ shook up, though."

 Naydra duck-nodded and considered their outfits.
 This whole adventure was tickling her sense of mischief, which just made her like Sartori all the more.
 While Daar dressed, she put the final touches on her own outfit.

-“Do you like the hat?” she asked, pinning it to her scalp at a precisely calculated angle.
+"Do you like the hat?" she asked, pinning it to her scalp at a precisely calculated angle.

-Daar glanced over and considered it. “...It’s fascinatin’.
-Where’d you get it?”
+Daar glanced over and considered it. "...It’s fascinatin’.
+Where’d you get it?"

-“I ordered it from a milliner in London.
+"I ordered it from a milliner in London.
 A custom rush order.
-I thought it would be appropriate to wear this outdoors, and the tiara afterwards.”
+I thought it would be appropriate to wear this outdoors, and the tiara afterwards."

-“It looks nice on you.
-Diff’rent.”
+"It looks nice on you.
+Diff’rent."

-“And you look very handsome yourself,” she said, approvingly.
+"And you look very handsome yourself," she said, approvingly.
 His final look was simple and harked back to Fyu’s era: just a well-fitted, traditional Clan kilt with a plain cut, one which didn’t get in the way and let his magnificent physique and fur do the talking.
 He looked… warriorly.

 Still…

-“What about you?” she asked, rewinding the conversation a little.
-“You were quite shook up too.”
+"What about you?" she asked, rewinding the conversation a little.
+"You were quite shook up too."

-Daar paused, then sighed heavily. “...I’m gonna miss the shit outta Blac,” he admitted.
-“An’ I dunno if I’m ever gonna shake the feelin’ like it was my orders got him killed…”
+Daar paused, then sighed heavily. "...I’m gonna miss the shit outta Blac," he admitted.
+"An’ I dunno if I’m ever gonna shake the feelin’ like it was my orders got him killed…"

 Naydra rested her paw lightly on his back and stroked it reassuringly, saying nothing.

-“...But we go from one battlefield to another,” Daar finished.
-“The mission don’t end.
-Just what kinda shit we’re wadin’ into.”
+"...But we go from one battlefield to another," Daar finished.
+"The mission don’t end.
+Just what kinda shit we’re wadin’ into."

-“At least I’m wading into this one with you.
-And it might even be fun!”
+"At least I’m wading into this one with you.
+And it might even be fun!"

-“...Hope so.”
+"...Hope so."

-“It *will* be!
-Just think, you hardly *ever* get to be subtle, and I *know* you like to be sneaky and sly from time to time…”
+"It *will* be!
+Just think, you hardly *ever* get to be subtle, and I *know* you like to be sneaky and sly from time to time…"

-He chittered, a very welcome sound after the last few weeks of brooding. “‘Yer right.
-An’ I think we’re ready.”
+He chittered, a very welcome sound after the last few weeks of brooding. "‘Yer right.
+An’ I think we’re ready."

-“Nearly.”
+"Nearly."
 She inspected him for a moment, adjusted his kilt so that it was perfectly aligned and straight - males of *every* species were simply blind to the way their own clothes were supposed to be worn - and decided that she was satisfied.
-He’d been bathed, combed, cleansed, groomed, and now tailored to the highest standard he could attain. “...You’ll do.”
+He’d been bathed, combed, cleansed, groomed, and now tailored to the highest standard he could attain. "...You’ll do."

-He chittered again, and took her arm. “‘Kay.
-Once more unto the breach.”
+He chittered again, and took her arm. "‘Kay.
+Once more unto the breach."

-“That’s the spirit.”
+"That’s the spirit."

 An interesting day awaited them both.